-Almost everyone writes emails for work and many companies encourage employees to use social media as part of promotions.
+Almost everyone writes emails for work and many companies encourage employees to use social media as part of their efforts at brand awareness.

 Righting writing wrongs